unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/01_secure/01_user-groups.md

 Add members to a group by clicking on the **+ Add a member** button of the selected group.

-> Note: you can only add a member to a group if he has already been added as a member of your API.
+> Note: you can only add a member to a group if s/he has already been added as a member of your API.
 The process of adding member to any cell is described in the [Team Work](technical-resources/apispark/guide/explore/team-work "Team Work") page.

 ## Set your consumer members' role to User